hugo-mods/hugo-mods.github.io/content/about.md

 description: "Hugo Community Mods"
 ---

 Welcome!
-This page and [organization](https://github.com/hugo-mods/) are all user-friendly modules for [Hugo](https://gohugo.io/), a fast static site generator.
+This page is all about user-friendly modules for [Hugo](https://gohugo.io/), a fast static site generator.
+The [hugo-mods organization](https://github.com/hugo-mods/) is where all the repos are!

 Below you can find all currently available modules which you can easily use to power up your site or theme.
 Fun fact: The entire page makes use of the modules itself, showing you how they look fully integrated!